minexew/minexew.github.io/_posts/2020-05-10-templeos-loader-part3.md

 # Hello world

 Now is a good time to bring out your homework from last time.
-In case you slacked it off, you can use the following program that we will compile, dissect, adapt, re-assemble together.
+In case you slacked it off, you can use the following program that we will compile, dissect, adapt and re-assemble together.

-Our minimal program looks like this:
+Our minimal program, _Example.HC_ looks like this:

 ```c++
 PutS("Hello world\n");
 ```

+That's it!
 Unlike _Print_, _PutS_ has a very straightforward calling convetion, so it's perfect for our simple example.
 We can compile the program like this:

 ```c++
 Cmp("Example");